Dimensions: 15 x 45 x 54 mm, 1.7 oz (4.8 g)

 Yes, you can replace the watchband on the Bushnell Ion 2 golf watch.

 The Ion 2 now offers Bluetooth connectivity, so you can now download course updates without plugging it in to a computer.
-It also comes with access to the Bushnell Golf app that can be downloaded to your smartphone, so you can get detailed info about the course.
+It also comes with access to the Bushnell Golf app (a feature that was not included in the old NEO ION watch) that can be downloaded to your smartphone, so you can get detailed info about the course.

 - Long-lasting battery life